scaleoutsean/eseries-perf-analyzer/README.md

 ![E-Series SSD Wear Level](/images/sample-screenshot-epa-collector-disks-ssd-wear-level.png)

 In order to collect this data, an E-Series array with a recent SANtricity OS (> 11.80, for example) and at least one SSD is required.
-Note that before v3.4.0, EPA collector used to fetch `percentEnduranceUsed` but now it fetches `spareBlocksRemainingPercent` because this one I've actually seen drop below 100% while the former one showed suspicious results (in the samples I've seen).
+Note that before v3.4.0, EPA collector used to fetch `percentEnduranceUsed` but now it fetches `spareBlocksRemainingPercent` because this one I've actually seen drop below 100% while the former one showed suspicious results in the samples I've seen.

 - Logical volumes